2009 imprisonment of American journalists by North Korea: Arrest and trial

-An unnamed diplomatic source was quoted by South Korea's Yonhap news agency on March 18 as stating: "Two reporters working for a US-based Internet news media outlet, including a Korean American, were detained by North Korean authorities earlier this week, and they remain in custody there."
+An unnamed diplomatic source was quoted by South Korea's Yonhap news agency on March 18 as stating: "Two reporters working for a American-based Internet news media outlet, including a Korean American, were detained by North Korean authorities earlier this week, and they remain in custody there."
 Reports said that the journalists were both warned several times by the soldiers of Korean People's Army about crossing the border.
 They were said to have been reporting on the trafficking of women and shooting video of the border region of China and North Korea when they were arrested at the Tumen River.
 They were caught by two Korean People's Army soldiers, Son Yong-ho and Kim Chol.
 Their guide Kim Seong-cheol and cameraman Mitch Koss evaded capture by running away faster but were later detained by officers of China's Public Security Bureau.
 Koss departed China soon afterwards.

 In an interview in March, Chun speculated that the two reporters might have entered into North Korean territory.
 However, other sources such as Reporters Without Borders, echoing reporting by South Korean television station YTN, claim that North Korean border guards crossed the Tumen to the Chinese side to detain Ling and Lee.

 On April 23, 2015, Laura Ling herself released a story on a YouTube channel called Seeker Stories.
 She mentions that she was filming North Korea on Northeastern China's borders to report a story about North Korean defectors.
 While she was filming along the frozen Tumen River with the other crew, they were chased by North Korean soldiers.
 She was eventually knocked unconscious and dragged into North Korea by the soldiers and then was imprisoned until her release.

 On March 30, the Korean Central News Agency (KCNA), the state news agency of North Korea, reported that preparations were under way for indictments and a trial, saying, "The illegal entry of US reporters into the DPRK (Democratic People's Republic of Korea) and their suspected hostile acts have been confirmed by evidence and their statements."
 The two faced trial on June 4.